 On first playback John had a cello playing the lead melody.
 For me it didn't have the feeling I loved about the sounds in the Olafur song.
 It sounded artificial.
 John agreed.
 He'd used a digital instrument as placeholder.
 Olafur records everything acoustically with real insturuments.
 Normally John would play and record the cello part himself (wow!) but he had loaned his cello to someone else and it wouldn't be available in our timeline.
 We needed a new instrument.
 I asked how he felt about french horn.
 John felt it was a good idea.
 Turns out he had a very advanced digital french horn which he could control with greater precision than the digital cello.
 It worked.

 John and I are both big fans of Hans Zimmer's Interstellar soundtrack.
-So John put in a Hans Zimmer Easter Egg—Pipe Organs.
+So John put in a Hans Zimmer Audio Easter Egg— Pipe Organs.
 You'll hear them if you listen closely.

-With John's music bringing the optimistic dimension to our story it was time to match timing and export the final.
+With John's music bringing the optimistic dimension to our story for Easter Sunday it was time to match timing and export the final.
 Between the title sequence and message there are also bible verses on screen.
 John extended his composition to include music during those extra minutes while I typeset those using design guidelines I'd created with Marcelo Hong for the Church on another project.
-We'd shift out of the voice of the campaign into the voice of the church and the biblical text itself.
-So that better fit the more neutral guidelines I'd set previously with the help of another friend.
+We'd shift out of the voice of the campaign into the voice of the church and to the biblical text itself.

 So we ended up delivering a bespoke product: intentional, differentiated and unique.
 I learned a lot about motion design.
-John and I and watched our final work screened in a big movie theatre during the Easter Sunday service.
+John and I and watched our final work screened for a large community in a big movie theatre screen during the Easter Sunday service.
 It was so moving and affirming to see my work at that size after working on it for so long and so intensely.
 It's a privilege to try to honor content that is so meaningful and evocative to the 2.2 billion people globally who identify as christian.